Kenny Wilson (baseball)

-Kenneth Earl Wilson (born January 30, 1990) is an American former professional baseball outfielder.
+Kenneth Earl Wilson (born January 30, 1990) is an American former professional baseball outfielder and Battlefield 6 REDSEC streamer on Twitch.

 Career

 Toronto Blue Jays

 Wilson attended Sickles High School in Tampa, Florida.
 He committed to attend the University of Florida on a college baseball scholarship.
 The Toronto Blue Jays selected Wilson in the second round, with the 63rd overall selection, of the 2008 Major League Baseball draft.
 Wilson signed with the Blue Jays, receiving a $644,000 signing bonus, and began his professional career with the Gulf Coast Blue Jays.

 In the 2011-12 offseason, they assigned Wilson to play for the Canberra Cavalry of the Australian Baseball League.
 In 2012, he played for the Lansing Lugnuts of the Class A Midwest League.
 After the 2013 season, the Blue Jays added Wilson to their 40-man roster.
 On March 10, 2014, he was optioned to the Double-A New Hampshire Fisher Cats.
 Wilson was designated for assignment on April 22, to make room on the 40-man roster for Darin Mastroianni.